 Scroll down again and look at more searches related to.

-If you aren’t ranking on page one for that search query now you have one idea of what to improve on your page.
+If you aren’t ranking on page one for that search query now, you have one idea of improving your page.

 Next, I looked at “searches related to business catalyst v wordpress 2017”.

-You are looking for some search queries that you know your page doesn’t have any content created around.
+You are looking for some search queries that your page doesn’t have any content created around.

-That’s when I found at “business catalyst v squarespace”.
+That’s when I found “business catalyst v squarespace”.

-I then looked at my Google Analytics (which is connected to Google Search Console) to see if there were any search impressions relating to ‘squarespace’.
+I then looked at my Google Analytics (which is connected to Google Search Console) to see any search impressions relating to ‘squarespace’.